KenKundert/avendesora/doc/advanced.rst

     > avendesora value scc '{username}: {passcode}'
     jman: R7ibHyPjWtG2

 It is also possible to specify a script for the value of the *default* attribute.
 This attribute allows you to specify the default field (which attribute name and key to use if one is not given on the command line).
-It also accepts a script rather than a field, but in this case it should be a simple string and not an instance of the Script class.
-If you passed it as a Script, it would be expanded before being interpreted as a field name, and so would result in a 'not found' error.
+It also accepts a script rather than a field, but in this case it should be a simple string and not an instance of the :class:`avendesora.Script` class.
+If you passed it as a :class:`avendesora.Script`, it would be expanded before being interpreted as a field name, and so would result in a 'not found' error.

 .. code-block:: python